 Though this post does not cover Autopilot for an existing device, still adding this up as you might find it useful.

-Suppose you are trying Win 10 1903 using the default task sequence template from Config Manager for Autopilot for the existing devices.
+Suppose you try Win 10 1903 using the default task sequence template from Config Manager for Autopilot for the existing devices.
 In that case, there is a good chance that you have encountered the issue as posted in this blog by Michael Niehaus.

-essentiallysysprep /generalize /oobe which deletes the Autopilot profile
+which deletes the Autopilot profile as copied toC:\Windows\Provisioning\Autopilot

-This made me think if 1809 was working fine with the Generalize pass, what has changed with 1903, which led me to this file path.
+This made me wonder if 1809 was working fine with the Generalize pass and what had changed with 1903, which led me to this file path.

 C:\Windows\System32\Sysprep\ActionFiles\Generalize.xml

-The Generalize.xml from an 1809 image does not contains the below lines which the same from a 1903 image contains, justifying the workaround as suggested…
+The Generalize.xml from an 1809 image does not contain the below lines, which the same from a 1903 image contains, justifying the workaround as suggested.

-In my next post, I will be highlighting the WhiteGlove process as introduced in Autopilot.
-Till then, read something every day, learn something every day!
+In my next post, I will highlight the WhiteGlove process introduced in Autopilot.
+Until then, read and learn something every day!

 Resources